 Animals, especially bears, den in the hollowed out trunks of old cedar trees.

-First Nations used yellow cedar wood to make masks, paddles, and dishes, and the bark of the tree was used for clothing and blankets.
+Yellow-cedar wood is used to make masks, paddles, and dishes, and the bark of the tree can be used for clothing and blankets.

 COSEWIC: Not at Risk